sboltnotfound/cryptonite_taskphase_subham/Task1/Comprehending_Commands.md

 pretty simple, just used what it asked, ls -a!

 # an epic filesystem quest
 This question was annoying as hell, it was simple but just annoying, used ls, cat, cd.
+[In between i thought i was doing smth wrong but nvm patience worked ig]

 # making directories
 pretty simple mkdir!